 DATEdata type and show you some date functions to handle the date data effectively.

-- MySQL TIME – walks you through the features of
+- TIME – walk you through the features of

-TIMEdata type and shows you how to use some useful temporal functions to handle time data.
+TIMEdata type and show you how to use some useful temporal functions to handle time data.

 DATETIMEdata type and some useful functions to manipulate

-TIMESTAMPand its features called automatic initialization and automatic update that allow you to define auto-initialized and auto-updated columns for a table.
+TIMESTAMPand its features called automatic initialization and automatic update that allows you to define auto-initialized and auto-updated columns for a table.

-- MySQL primary key – you will learn how to use primary key constraint to create the primary key for the table.
+- Primary key constraint – guide you how to use primary key constraint to create the primary key for a table.

-- MySQL foreign key – introduces you to foreign key and shows you step by step how to create and drop foreign keys.
+- Foreign key constraint – introduce you to the foreign key and show you step by step how to create and drop foreign keys.

-- MySQL TRUNCATE TABLE – this tutorial shows you how to use the
+- UNIQUE constraint – show you how to use

-- MySQL character Set – this tutorial discusses about MySQL character set and shows you step by step how to perform various operations on character sets.
+- MySQL character Set – discuss MySQL character set and show you step by step how to perform various operations on character sets.

-- MySQL collation – this tutorial discusses about MySQL collation and shows you how to set character set and collations for the MySQL server, database, tables and columns.
+- MySQL collation – discuss MySQL collation and show you how to set character set and collations for the MySQL server, database, tables, and columns.